mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 For EAPI 7, we finally managed to get the few relevant developers to focus and establish a real plan on supporting cross-compilation.
 Like Prefix, it is optional by design.
-The behavior for package managers not interested in cross-compilation is clearly defined, and regular developers can continue writing ebuilds without much regard to the problem.
-However, the developers wishing to support it can modify the ebuilds while preserving compatibility between different package managers.
+The behavior for package managers not interested in the topic is clearly defined, and regular developers can continue writing ebuilds without much regard to the problem.
+The developers wishing to support cross can now modify the ebuilds without risking incompatibility between different package managers.

 The first step in designing this part of the specification was to finally settle on consistent and unambiguous terminology.
-To achieve that, we settled on using the autotools triplet names.
+To achieve that, we decided to use the autotools triplet names.
 This includes the following three triplets:

-1. ``CBUILD`` — that references the system used to build packages, i.e. the one running the cross-compiler.
+1. ``CBUILD`` — the system used to build packages, i.e. the one running the cross-compiler.
 This triplet is used to build executables that are run during the build.
 When not cross-compiling, ``CBUILD`` is equal to ``CHOST``.

-2. ``CHOST`` — that references the system that will be running the package.
+2. ``CHOST`` — the system that will be running the installed package.
    There is no guarantee that executables built for this triplet will run on the build machine.

-3. ``CTARGET`` — which is used when building some cross-toolchain tools, and specifies the system for which the cross-toolchain is going to build.
+3. ``CTARGET`` — only used when building some cross-toolchain tools, specifies the system for which the cross-toolchain is going to build.
    We can ignore it for the purpose of PMS.

-Now that we have a clear terms, I can proceed with explaining the changes.
+Now that we have clear terms, I can proceed with explaining the changes.

 Build-time dependencies split into DEPEND and BDEPEND